jessicarush/javascript-notes/modules.md

 The idea here with module.exports is that you are exporting one module per file.

-## Importing Modules with require() - node only
+## Importing Modules with require()

 A common way to import a module is with the require() function.
-This function does not work in client-side (browser) javascript though.
+To reiterate, this function does not work in standalone client-side (browser) javascript though.
+As mentioned above, you would been to include something like [browserify](http://browserify.org/) for that.

 Provided the code above was saved in a file called `menu.js`, in another file we could do the following:

 ```javascript
 const Menu = require('./menu.js');